hyperbridge/blockhub-csharp-sdk/Framework/Hyperbridge.StructureMap/README.md

 After doing this, the new coin currency should be available to the UI application.

+# Assemblies
+All assemblies needed for Unity are found in the output of this project.
+This means that this project is considered the most volatile of all the libraries and will change the most.

 # Library

 ### `ApplicationDependencyRoot : IDependencyRoot`